 Jersey LPs have become favoured vehicles for any enterprise or planning that requires flexibility, privacy, limited liability and the ability to return capital easily to investors upon the realisation of an investment.
 As such, we have seen Jersey LPs used for:

-The Law allows for Jersey LPs to be used in a broad range of financial planning arrangements and a Jersey partnership may have advantages over other those in other jurisdictions in that the identity of limited partners and their contributions can remain private, financial statements can remain private, there is no upper limitation on the number of limited partners and there is no restriction on the business or investment that a Jersey LP may undertake.
+The Law allows for Jersey LPs to be used in a broad range of financial planning arrangements and a Jersey partnership may have advantages over those in other jurisdictions in that the identity of limited partners and their contributions can remain private, financial statements can remain private, there is no upper limitation on the number of limited partners and there is no restriction on the business or investment that a Jersey LP may undertake.

 The description of LPs in section 1 above applies equally to an SLP except in respect of the differences listed below.
 The requirements for formation are substantially the same as for LPs and the partners only need to decide at the outset whether to register the partnership under the Law or the SLP Law.
 Once this is done, the main differences compared to LPs are as follows: